 For each major paper, we will write at least two drafts.
 Each draft needs to be uploaded to the Discussion Board in Blackboard with the paper both copied and pasted AND attached as a file.
 One purpose of this upload is to create a backup file of your paper should your computer/storage device crash.
 The other is so that you can read the works of others to see other approaches to the same writing task you are facing.
+In-person classes also requires a printed copy for others to read.
 While stealing the words or ideas of others in the class will result in a plagiarism charge, stealing someone's style or rhetorical moves isn't: most strong writers at some point have looked at the works of others as guides on how to write.